Ai Accountant

 Integration with ERP systems

-Modern tools sync master data and transactions with Zoho, Tally, SAP, and others, two way sync keeps books and compliance aligned.
+Modern tools sync master data and transactions with Tally, SAP, and others.
+Two way sync keeps books and compliance aligned.

 Advanced analytics and insights

-Trend and predictive analytics flag emerging issues, dashboards show instant compliance status.
-For broader industry context, see this note on GST evasion trends and the practitioner’s mismatch analysis guide.
+Trend and predictive analytics flag emerging issues.
+Dashboards show instant compliance status.
+For broader industry context, see this Economic Times coverage on GST evasion trends and the ICAI guidance on GST annual return reconciliation.

 Conclusion